klepas/bruins-site/papers/_posts/2015-04-14-consciousness-self-consciousness-and-essential-indexicality-short.md

 So why does Perry puts us through these hoops?
 The clue lies in a crucial equivocation in the notion of agent-relative knowledge: is agent-relative perceptual experience and belief selfless in the sense that it involves no *representation of* self?
 Or is it selfless in the sense that it involve no *reference to* self?
 It is by no means obvious that these are the same or even mutually entailing theses yet Perry does not distinguish them.
 In the essay we have been discussing, Perry writes,

 > When we perceive how the world is around us and act upon it, we need to judge what distance and direction things stand relative to ourselves.
 But we do not need to keep track of who it is that we are judging things to be in front of or to the left or, at least as long as we are basing our actions on simple perceptual knowledge.
 In this case, our knowledge concerns ourselves but need not involve an explicit *representation* of ourselves.
-(Perry 1998, p.329; italics added) (Perry 1998, p.329; italics added)
+(Perry 1998, p.329; italics added)

 But in another essay he concludes from the same observations about perception and action that “(t)here is no need for a self-*referring* component of our belief ... .”
 (Perry 1986a, p.182; italics added)[^reference_representation] Indeed, this equivocation between self-reference and self-representation is present in the essay we are discussing.
 For in this essay Perry says that in all the reports he would naturally give of his perceiving an apple there is no *reference* to him.